TencentAILabHealthcare/scBERT/README.md

 ```
 python -m torch.distributed.launch --data_path "pre-train_data_path" pretrain.py
 ```
+- Expected output

+The expected output of model inference is the cell type of each individual cell.

 - Guidance for hyperparameter selection

 You can select the hyperparameters of the Performer encoder based on your data and task in: